| | |

 For a long time, Caillebotte was mainly appreciated by his friends.
 They would collect his paintings, and he was their patron, buying their art, funding, marketing and organizing several of the Impressionist exhibitions.
 His friends happened to be called Renoir, Pissarro, Monet and Sisley.

 Gustave Caillebotte.
-Le Pont de L’Europe (c.
-1876).
-Petit Palais.
-Genéve.
+Le Pont de L’Europe, c.
+1876.
+Oil on canvas.
+Petit Palais, Geneva.
 Photo: Wikimedia Commons

 Caillebotte came from a wealthy family and, after obtaining his law degree, he could have entirely devoted himself to his favorite past-times of yacht racing and boat design (he was very good at both these things – winning races and getting yacht design awards).
 He could have also lived like most rich bourgeois in Paris – enjoying the fast-paced “modern life” that erupted in Paris after the Franco-Prussian war and the revolt of communards of 1871.
 It was the time of huge architectural changes in the city where narrow medieval lanes were razed down to make room for wide avenues.
 Spacious apartment blocks, clad in cream stone carvings, rose everywhere, and modern bridges with intricate ironwork railings connected both sides of the Seine.
 Between the early 1870’s and the Universal Exposition in 1889 that brought to Paris the Eiffel Tower, the City of Light was visually transformed into a world’s center of technological advances, where communication network consisted of new roads, telegraph lines and even the beginning of a telephone network.
 Ordinary city people started enjoying leisurely activities such as public dances (immortalized by Renoir in his Dance at Le Moulin de la Galette) and strolls across wide boulevards with vistas of the city.

-Caillebotte clearly enjoyed the city’s new look but instead of just participating in this life, he chose to enroll in the Fine Arts School (Ecole des Beaux Arts), make acquaintance of all the artists he admired, and start painting.
-Although Emil Zola (France’s pre-eminent novelist who was a friend of Cezanne’s and a prolific journalist) criticized this new artist on the scene, a lot of his new friends recognized the emerging talent early on.
+Caillebotte clearly enjoyed the city’s new look but instead of just participating in this life, he chose to enroll in the Fine Arts School (École des Beaux Arts), make acquaintance of all the artists he admired, and start painting.
+Although Émile Zola (France’s pre-eminent novelist who was a friend of Cézanne’s and a prolific journalist) criticized this new artist on the scene, a lot of his new friends recognized the emerging talent early on.

 Gustave Caillebotte.
-Floor-Scrapers / Raboteurs de Parquet (1875).
-Musée d’Orsay.
+Floor-Scrapers (Raboteurs de Parquet), 1875.
+Oil on canvas.
+Musée d’Orsay, Paris.
 Photo: Wikimedia Commons.

 Pierre-Auguste Renoir.
-Luncheon of the Boating Party (Le Déjeuner des Canotiers) (1880-81).
+Luncheon of the Boating Party (Le Déjeuner des Canotiers), 1880-81.
+Oil on canvas.
 The Phillips Collection, Washington, DC.
 Photo: Wikimedia Commons.

 Gustave Caillebotte.
 Yellow Roses in Vase (1882).
-Dallas Museum of Art.
+Oil on canvas.
+Dallas Museum of Art, Dallas, TX.
 Photo: Wikimedia Commons.

 Here is a photo of the same street corner in contemporary Paris: